 You will not receive marketing emails from The Children’s Media Conference unless you have agreed to this.

-The Children’s Media Conference will only send personal information about you to other companies or people if:
+The Children’s Media Conference will only send personal information about you to other people or organisations if:

-We respond to subpoenas, court orders, any legitimate request by authorities with which we must comply or legal process; or
+- We respond to court orders, any legitimate request by authorities with which we must comply or legal process; or

 In certain areas The Children’s Media Conference uses industry-standard SSL-encryption to protect data transmissions.